Fitch Affirms Daido Life and Taiyo Life at IFS 'A'; Outlook Stable

 Japan's Long-Term Local-Currency Issuer Default Rating (IDR) is

-is Stable.
-Both Daido Life and Taiyo Life have a high level of
+Stable Outlook.
+Both Daido Life and Taiyo Life have a high level

 Fitch considers that some risks still exist in the holdings of